katelyncox/ASNR_Radiation_Demo/docs/demo_script.md

 3. Render to HTML/PDF

 **Narration**:
-- "For ASNR experts: comprehensive 15-page technical analysis"
+- "For Radiation experts: comprehensive 15-page technical analysis"
 - "All R code included for complete reproducibility"
 - "Statistical methodologies and regulatory compliance detailed"